Image of colourful neon 3D "cyber brain" created with assistance from Bing Image Creator

 Artificial Intelligence is transforming our world in ways we are only just starting to understand - which is why it is important as individuals as well as educators, researchers, learning designers and students to learn all we can about what it is, what it can do and what we should ask of the people who have the power to regulate it.

-This guide focuses on generative AI from an educational perspective and includes AI basics and broader AI issues.
+This guide focuses on publicly available generative AI and does so from an educational perspective.
+It includes AI basics and broader AI issues.
 It is by no means meant to be a comprehensive treatment of the topic but hopefully will serve as a grounding upon which you can build.

 If you are new to AI or the use of generative AI, we'd recommend you read through the content sequentially, in the order the tabs are presented.
 This will ensure you have an understanding of the terminology and the basics of AI that will support your understanding of the other topics.